brknapp/Project_1/README.md

 ![](README_files/figure-gfm/12_29_6_25_2022-1.png)<!-- -->

-It looks like genre with the most spread, or variance, is “Crime, Drama”.
+It looks like genre with the highest variance in imdbVotes is “Crime, Drama”.

 We can also calculate the average number of imdbVotes for each award